-Each of the four seasons has its own background sound which can further be divided into day and night sound.
-Thus, there are altogether eight different background songs for a day.
+Each of the four seasons has its own background music which can further be divided into day and night sound.
+Thus, there are altogether eight different background songs.
 Additionally, there are also short pieces for sunrises and sunsets.
-There's also a water background sound that occurs when the player is in the sea where any background music is muted.
 The background music further depends on the altitude of the player's position: if he is up on a hill or down in a valley, for example, the music will change.
 The player can therefore interact with the background sound and influence it.